-Soon after the conditioning phase, the transplant itself will be done through infusion and healthy stem cells will be introduced to the child's body.
-After the infusion, the child will be watched very closely to make sure the new stem cells are settling into the marrow and beginning to manufacture new blood cells (called engrafting).
+Soon after the conditioning phase, the transplant itself will be done through intravenous (IV) infusion, and healthy stem cells will be introduced to the child's body.
+After the infusion, the child will be watched very closely to make sure the new stem cells are settling into the marrow and beginning to make new blood cells (called engrafting).
 Doctors will watch for any signs of rejection as well as graft-verses-host disease in kids with allogeneic transplants.

-Kids who receive stem cell transplants have a high risk of infection because during conditioning therapy and while the transplant is grafting, their immune systems are weakened and unable to fight bacteria and other germs that enter the body.
-Children who receive an allogeneic transplant have an even greater risk of infection because they require medications to further suppress their immune systems to reduce the chance of rejection.
+Kids who receive stem cell transplants have a high risk of infection.
+During conditioning therapy and while the transplant is engrafting, their immune systems are weakened and unable to fight bacteria and other germs that enter the body.
+Children who receive an allogeneic transplant have an even greater risk of infection because they require medicines to further suppress their immune systems to reduce the chance of rejection.

 Because of these risks, a child who's had a stem cell transplant will not be released from the hospital until doctors are sure the transplant has successfully engrafted and the child is otherwise doing well.

 The stress of having a child who is being treated for cancer or another serious condition can be overwhelming for a family.
-That stress can be magnified when treatment requires a long "isolation period," as is necessary with a stem cell transplant.
+That stress can grow when treatment requires a long "isolation period," as is necessary with a stem cell transplant.

 To find out what support is available to you and your child, talk to your doctor, a hospital social worker, or child life specialist.
 Many resources are available that can help you get through this difficult time.

 |Immune Deficiency Foundation (IDF) IDF's mission is to improve the diagnosis and treatment of patients with primary immunodeficiency diseases through research and education.|